ThePaperLuigi/The-Stars-Above/README.md

 If you would like to translate The Stars Above to another language, please look in the Discord Server's #translation-information channel, this will make your job a lot easier.

 # Mod Support
-If you're a mod developer, and you'd like Starfarer dialogue for your bosses or biomes, please shoot me a DM on Discord (PaperLuigi#0001) and I'll try to get back to you.
+If you're a mod developer, and you'd like Starfarer dialogue for your bosses or biomes, please shoot me a DM on Discord (paperluigi) and I'll try to get back to you.